 We are a design research collective working at the intersection of technology, politics and society.
-Our current thematic focus is the digital public sphere and the assessment of technology futures through speculation.

 We organize public workshops and critical exhibitions on topics of societal concern.
 Discussion is at the core of all events.